tszabad/automation_assignment/imdb/read_me.md

 ./start.sh
 ```

 and press enter.
 To run the shell file please make sure that you use Git Bash.
-The shell executes the scraping "crapy crawl imdb_movies" and the cast memebers.py and the upload_to_drive.py files automatically.
+The shell executes the scraping "crapy crawl imdb_movies", the cast memebers.py and the upload_to_drive.py files automatically.

-Then please wait until the scraping, processing and uploading is finished, this should take at least 2 minutes, so please be patient.
+Then please wait until the scraping, processing and uploading is finished, this should take at least 5 minutes, so please be patient.

 When the process is finished you should see an "imdb.csv" and "cast.csv " file in your working directory.